-I was expecting to be overwhelmed with guilt by the book–feeling like I had to set up all these new processes and procedures in order to get my life in order.
+I was expecting to be overwhelmed with guilt by Getting Things Done–feeling like I had to set up all these new processes and procedures in order to get my life in order.
 However, I was really encouraged to realize that I’ve unintentionally set up processes and procedures for many areas of my life that are working quite well.

 Everything in my office has a place and everything in it serves a specific purpose.
 I have a process for mail, a process for email, and a process for dealing with paper clutter and stuff clutter.

 So I was excited to realize that there’s no need to overhaul something that’s already working well most of the time.
 Instead, I just need to work on tweaking and refining these processes so that they serve me even better.

 That said, reading this book helped me to realize very clearly that my paper planner system is no longer working well for me and that’s likely one of the reasons my head has been spinning so much recently.
 My home management binder has been great for a daily to-do list and overview, but, with the increased business responsibilities on my plate in the last few months, I need to be able to have a running to-do list of business projects and I also need to be able to schedule out projects, to-do’s, and reminders days, weeks, and months ahead of time.

 Since my husband manages a busy law firm and has to schedule out and keep on top of all sorts of client stuff and court appearances, he’s been helping me think through what would work best for me.
 I think I’m going to try a paperless system using a combination of Google Calendars and the Reminders app and To-Do app.

 I’ve resisted the paperless approach for so long, as I’m such a visual, write-it-down-on-paper gal, but I think perhaps the time has come to break out of my rut and go paperless.
 I’m at least going to try and will let you know how it ends up going!